jharwell/libra/docs/usage/build-time.rst

    :widths: 5,95
    :header-rows: 1

-   * - make target
+   * - Target

      - Description

    * - ``test``

      - Run all of the built tests for the project via ``ctest``.
 Does *NOT* actually build the tests, which is unfortunate.
+Requires :cmake:variable:`LIBRA_TESTS` is true.

    * - ``format``